-Categories of using OSIR
+3.0 Categories of OSIR

-This Annex focuses on four broad categories of OSIR to give an indication when RIPA authorisation is required.
+This Annex focuses on four broad categories of OSIR, to give an indication when RIPA authorisation is required.

-Category 1 is viewing publicly available postings or websites where the person viewing does not have to register a profile answer a question or enter correspondence in order to view e.g. a trader's website.
-There must be a low expectation of privacy and no RIPA authorisation would normally be required to view or record these pages.
+Category 1 is viewing publicly available postings, or websites where the person viewing does not have to in order to view the posts, e.g. a trader's website.